lilybarrett/candy_monster/README.md

 * Most of the components that get passed into our `Route` components tend to be "containers" that store the state for each page (or URL) in our app, rather than presentational components.
 * All our URLs need to be initially defined in Rails' `routes.rb` file.
 * We only pass URLs that display views into our `Route` components.
-The API endpoints that we use to fetch our data (i.e., `/api/v1/candies.json` in the RestaurantsIndexContainer) only need to be defined inside Rails' `routes.rb` file.
+The API endpoints that we use to fetch our data (i.e., `/api/v1/candies.json` in the CandyListContainer) only need to be defined inside Rails' `routes.rb` file.
 We do not tell Router to listen to those.

 ### Using Nested Routes